danbz/aesthetic-programming/source/6-Automatisms/Readme.md

 At the beginning, the canvas with only a grid system and all the individual cells are in white color.
 The ant with four possible head directions: UP, RIGHT, DOWN, LEFT, and will turn 90° on either left or right that is subjected to the existing cell's color.

-To start, the ant initial is at the UPWARD position on the middle of the grid, that is the white color cell.
-It follows the rule 1 above to change the white cell to the black one and then the ant rotates its head direction from UP to RIGHT and moves forward one unit.
+To start with, the ant's head is pointing at the UPWARD position as the start and is located in the middle of the white grid canvas.
+It then follows the rule 1 above to rotate the head direction from UP to RIGHT, then it also changes the white cell to the black and moves forward one unit (pointing to the right as per the new head direction).

-Then the second step would be to follow rule 1 because the new cell is in white color.
-Therefore, the second cell will turn to the black color and the ant's head will turn right 90° that point from RIGHT to DOWN and moves forward one unit.
+Then the second step would be to follow rule 1 again because the new cell is still in white color.
+The ant's head direction will turn right 90° that point from RIGHT to DOWN, and then changes the white cell to the black color and finally the ant moves forward one unit.

-Then the third and forth steps are similar to the previous one until the ant meets a cell which is in black color (which is started in step 5), then the ant will follow rule 2 to change back the cell's color to white and then turns left 90° instead of the right.
+Then the third and forth steps are similar to the previous one until the ant meets a cell which is in black color (which is started in step 5).
+At this point, the ant will follow rule 2 instead to change back the cell's color to white and then turns left 90° instead of the right.

 ![drawing6](ch6_6.gif)

 *Figure 6.6: Langton's Ant - Processes*

-Figure 6.6 shows the ant starts building the emergent 'highway' pattern after the first few hundred moves with simple patterns and the next 10,000 steps[^Steps] with chaotic behavior.
+Figure 6.6 shows the ant starts building the emerging 'highway' pattern[^Moreira] after the first few hundred moves with simple symmetricial patterns and follows by additional 9000 steps[^Steps] with the seemingly random steps at the center.
 The highway pattern repeats indefinately until most of cells are reconfigured, leading to something that is similar to Figure 6.7 which the ant is still constantly moving and changing the color of the cells.

 ![drawing7](ch6_7.png)